NeonGeckoCom/skill-speak/README.md

 Turn Mycroft into a parrot.
 Speak a phrase and listen to it repeated in Mycroft's selected voice.

 ## Examples
-* "say Goodnight, Gracie"
+* "Say Goodnight, Gracie."
-* "repeat Once upon a midnight dreary, while I pondered, weak and weary, Over many a quaint and curious volume of forgotten lore"
-* "speak I can say anything you'd like!"
+* "Speak I can say anything you'd like!"

 ## Credits
 [Mycroft AI](https://github.com/MycroftAI)